Hello Mary Lou: Prom Night II: Production

 The film was originally titled The Haunting of Hamilton High, and includes many references and homages to past horror films in its script, including A Nightmare on Elm Street (1984), Carrie (1976) and The Exorcist (1973).
-In addition, several characters were named after popular horror film directors and other cult figures, including John Carpenter, George Romero, Wes Craven, Frank Henenlotter, Stephen King, John Waters, Edward D. Wood Jr. and Tod Browning.
+In addition, several characters were named after popular horror film directors and other cult figures, including John Carpenter, George A. Romero, Wes Craven, Frank Henenlotter, Stephen King, John Waters, Dan O'Bannon, Edward D. Wood Jr. and Tod Browning.

 The film was shot on location in Edmonton, Alberta at Westmount Jr. High School, on a budget of approximately CA$2.5 million.
 Other portions of the film were shot inside an abandoned furniture store.
 The Toronto-based Simcom Limited produced the film, while the media company Allarcom also co-funded its production.
 Filming began in early August 1986.
 The production chose Edmonton due to the local school board's enthusiasm about shooting a film in the city, as well as the fact that the local schools had the neo-Gothic architecture the producers had envisioned.

 Jim Doyle, a special effects designer based in Los Angeles, served as the effects coordinator on the film.
 Doyle had previously worked on Wes Craven's A Nightmare on Elm Street (1984), and Francis Ford Coppola's One from the Heart (1982), and WarGames (1983).
-Some sequences required elaborate set-ups to film, such as the surrealistic sequence in which Vicki collapses into the chalkboard, which becomes a metallic liquid: Though only a 45-second sequence, the production crew scheduled five days to complete the scene, at an estimated cost of $2,000 per hour.
+Some sequences required elaborate set-ups to film, such as the surrealistic sequence in which Vicki Carpenter (Wendy Lyon) collapses into the chalkboard, which becomes a metallic liquid: Though only a 45-second sequence, the production crew scheduled five days to complete the scene, at an estimated cost of $2,000 per hour.
 Doyle designed the set with the blackboard lying flat on the floor, and filmed it so as to appear that it was standing on end.

 Producer Peter Simpson and The Samuel Goldwyn Company reshot half of the film before it completed production, with writer Ron Oliver directing the new scenes himself.
 The film was subsequently rebranded as a sequel to the slasher Prom Night and retitled Hello Mary Lou: Prom Night II by its Canadian production company, Simcom, peripherally connecting the films.
 Simpson later stated that he felt branding the film a continuation of Prom Night damaged its reception.